JodieAddis/Code-Wars/README.md

 12. Multiplying a given number by eight if it is an even number and by nine otherwise
 13. Create a function that takes an integer as an argument and returns "Even" for even numbers or "Odd" for odd numbers
 14. Replace "T" with "U" → `split()` & `join()`
+15. Calculate the total number of blank pages needed for 'n' classmates and 'm' pages per document
+16. Create a function that performs four basic mathematical operations based on three arguments → `switch()`

 ## 7 Kyu